LucidtechAI/las-docs/reference/restapi/README.md

 ## Changelog

+### 2021-07-01

+- Added datasetId query parameter to DELETE /documents
+- Added datasetId query parameter to GET /documents
+- Fixed bug preventing completion config in /workflows to be executed in some situations
+- Added datasetId to PATCH /documents/:id
+- Fixed error in JSON schema for /datasets, numDocuments -> numberOfDocuments

 ### 2021-06-25

 - Deprecated /batches endpoint.
 It's replaced by /datasets.
 Your current batches will be unaffected until 2021-09-06,